bachino90/recipes/README.md

     return cell
 }
 ```
-That’s why we first tried to find a way to write those delegates only once for all the table views in our project, also when you follow the DRY principle it is easier to find bugs and to scale the application.
+So we not only wanted to write only once the `delegate` and `dataSource` of the `UITableView`, we wanted to add cell easily, also when you follow the **DRY** principle it is easier to find bugs and to scale the application.

 So we create a `UIViewController` with a table view which implements the main methods of the `UITableViewDelegate` and `UITableViewDataSource` protocols and we called it `SectionsViewController`
 ```javascript